o-fl0w/stash-vr/README.md

 It's light on resources, optionally configurable and has support for two-way sync.

-[Install](#Installation) Stash-VR, point it to your Stash instance and point your VR video player to Stash-VR.
+**[Install](#Installation) Stash-VR, point it to your Stash instance and point your VR video player to Stash-VR.**

+Both flat and VR videos are supported.

 ## Supported video players
 * HereSphere (two-way sync)